chinapedia/wikipedia.abstract.en/Page/Kurtosis.md

 Of well-known distributions

-Standard_symmetric_pdfs.pngs for selected distributions with mean 0, variance 1 and different excess kurtosis]] Standard_symmetric_pdfs_logscale.pngs of probability density functions for selected distributions with mean 0, variance 1 and different excess kurtosis]]
+s for selected distributions with mean 0, variance 1 and different excess kurtosis]] s of probability density functions for selected distributions with mean 0, variance 1 and different excess kurtosis]]

 Several well-known, unimodal and symmetric distributions from different parametric families are compared here.
 Each has a mean and skewness of zero.
 The parameters have been chosen to result in a variance equal to 1 in each case.
 The images on the right show curves for the following seven densities, on a linear scale and logarithmic scale: